wix/Detox/docs/Guide.DebuggingInXcode.md

         "name": "iPhone 7 Plus"
       }
 	```
+	>NOTE: Apps should not be submitted to the AppStore with the Detox framework linked.
+Follow this guide only to debug Detox issues in your project.
+Once finished, make sure to remove `Detox.framework` from your project.
 	>NOTE: This configuration will not handle simulator and application lifecycle, they will have to be provided manually (via Xcode play button, or `react-native run-ios`).
 4. Run detox server manually `detox run-server`
 5. Run `detox test --configuration xcode`